Midea Dryer Error Codes

 - Test the NTC Sensor: Measure the resistance of the NTC temperature sensor using a multimeter.
 The resistance of an NTC sensor changes with temperature.
 At 25°C, a common value is around 50 kΩ.
 Refer to your dryer’s service manual for the specific resistance curve or value at room temperature.

 - Check the Thermostat/Thermal Fuse: These safety devices should have continuity (very low resistance, close to 0 Ω) when cool.
 If a thermal fuse shows infinite resistance, it has likely blown due to overheating and needs replacement.
-A hi-limit thermostat typically opens the circuit at a specific high temperature (e.g., 110°C / 230°F) and should reset when it cools down, showing low resistance.
+A high-limit thermostat typically opens the circuit at a specific high temperature (e.g., 110°C / 230°F) and should reset when it cools down, showing low resistance.
 If it remains open when cool, it’s faulty.

 - Reset the High-Limit Thermostat (if applicable and accessible): Some dryers have a resettable high-limit thermostat.
 If you can locate it (often a small button on the heating element housing), try pressing it.
 However, a tripped thermostat indicates an underlying heating issue that needs to be addressed.